 The northern portion of the Wilderness is moist and heavily forested country, with numerous fresh-water streams and sub-alpine lakes.
 The southern portion is steep and sparsely vegetated, particularly along the Salmon River Breaks.
 The northern and southern areas are separated by a rugged, glaciated divide, which contains the peaks (Gospel Hill and Buffalo Hump), for which the Wilderness is named.

-Elevations in the Gospel-Hump Wilderness range from 1,970 feet at the Wind River pack bridge on the Salmon River to 8,940 feet at the summit of Buffalo Hump.
+Elevations range from 1,970 feet at the Wind River pack bridge on the Salmon River, to 8,940 feet at the summit of Buffalo Hump.
 Weather patterns vary and can be very unpredictable depending on your location.
 Temperatures can soar to 100 degrees Fahrenheit along the Salmon River, while rain and snow falls in the high country.
 Moose, mountain goats, bighorn sheep, mountain lions, wolves, and anadromous fish all make their home here.
-Wild steelhead and salmon still make their annual migration up the Main Fork of the Salmon.
+Wild steelhead and Chinook salmon still make their annual migration up the Main Fork of the Salmon.

 The Gospel-Hump Wilderness is contiguous to the Frank Church-River of No Return Wilderness and should be managed as a single unit, similar to the Bob Marshall Complex in Montana.
-Unified management would insure that the Gospel-Hump receives adequate funding and the attention it deserves.
+Unified management would insure that this Wilderness receives adequate funding and the attention it deserves.

 “The purpose of the Wilderness Act is to preserve the wilderness character of the areas to be included in the wilderness system,

 not to establish any particular use.”